kirantushar10/CI-CD-Pipeline-for-Dockerized-Flask-Application/README.md

 docker run -p 5000:5000 kirantushar10/flasktest-app:latest

 ```
-🌐 Access the app at: http://localhost:5000
+Access the app at: http://localhost:5000

+---

+## 🎯 Purpose & Future Improvements

+*This project showcases a fully automated **CI/CD pipeline** for a Dockerized Flask application using **GitHub Actions, Pytest,** and **Docker Hub**.
+It demonstrates best practices in testing, containerization, and continuous deployment.
+Future enhancements include adding Docker Compose, versioned image tags, cloud deployment, and pipeline improvements for production environments.*